 Working offline in your Outlook account allows you use Outlook when you are away from your workplace and any network connection or when you would like to complete some important tasks without the interruption of new emails.
 Although, it has drawback also that is, you won’t be able to send/receive any emails or messages if having status “Work Offline” in Outlook.
-Therefore, once your essential tasks have been done successfully, you can quickly Switch from Working Offline to Working Online in Outlook so that frequently receive or send mails.
+Therefore, once your essential tasks have been done successfully, you can quickly Switch from Outlook Working Offline to Working Online so that frequently receive or send mails.

 How to Know Outlook is Working Offline?

 There are visual clues clearly shown with the status bar at the bottom of your Outlook window.
 If either of the following status indicators is displayed, it means Outlook isn’t connected to your mail server and it is offline:

 - Working Offline with a red cross mark

 - Disconnected with an exclamation sign